 In spite of these challenges, Samuel continued working hard in school because he knew education was his only way out of the poverty that afflicted his family.
 The thought of dropping out of school and losing his only chance to escape poverty terrified him; to ensure this did not happen, Samuel went to the nearby authorities to see if they could help him continue his schooling.
 They referred him to Moja Tu, and the rest is history.

 Samuel has continued to impress us with his dedication to his studies and his ambition since joining our program.
-He has been unwavering in his goal to become an architect and design impressive football stadiums in the future.
-Samuel recently graduated from secondary school with a B average on his KCSE, an excellent grade which will guarantee him a spot at a good Kenyan university later this year.
+He has been unwavering in his goal to work in the medical field.
+Samuel recently graduated from secondary school with a B average on his KCSE, an excellent grade which guaranteed him a spot at Jomo Kenyatta University of Agriculture and Technology where he is pursuing a Bachelor’s of Science in Radiology.
 He is now one step closer to achieving his goals, and we couldn’t be prouder.
-Can you help Samuel make it all the way through university?
-Please consider sponsoring him today!
+Thank you for sponsoring Just One.